tina-pan-dev/pokedex/README.md

 # Pokedex App

-This is a responsive, performant Pokedex web app built with **Next.js 13 App Router**, **TypeScript**, and **Tailwind CSS**.
+This is a responsive, performant Pokedex web app built with **Next.js 13 Pages Router**, **TypeScript**, and **Tailwind CSS**.
 It showcases the original 151 Pokemon with server-rendered data, dynamic detail pages, search, sorting, and more.

 ## 🧱 Tech Stack